Physician‑Led Myopia Management

 young girl looking at a laptop

-What Is Myopia—And Why Does It Matter?
+What Is Myopia and Why Does It Matter?

 View Our Myopia Management Membership

-How Myopia Progresses in Kids
+How Myopia Progresses in Children

 In a normal eye, growth is rapid before the age of 2 and then slows considerably.
 But for children with myopia, especially those under 10, growth can be rapid and aggressive.
 Eyes that are abnormally elongated are at increased risk of vision-threatening diseases during adulthood.